hydroper-jet/lang/spec/1.0/source/src/variables.md

 A JetXML variable is an instance variable belonging to a JetXML file.

-* Assigning value to a JetXML variable causes the following assigment to the instance object:
+* Assigning value to a JetXML variable causes the following post assigment to the instance object:

 ```
 instance.jetxmlStatus = "outdated";